 When Florida property owners experience a loss in the form of damage to their home, they often are shocked when their insurer handles the claim in less than an expeditious manner.
 While the purpose of insurance is to cover unexpected losses, the insurance industry maximizes its profits by finding ways not to pay claims.
 When homeowners file a property damage claim, insurance companies frequently look for justifications to deny coverage.
 When an insurer is investigating a claim, the process often begins with close scrutiny of the insurance application.
 Questions that are answered incorrectly may lead to a denial based on claims of misrepresentation or non-disclosure.

 Although inaccuracies or lies in a policy application can constitute a valid basis to deny a claim, insurance companies cannot automatically refuse to settle a claim because there is incorrect or missing information on the application.
 By the same token, innocent mistakes by policyholders can have devastating consequences in certain situations.
-The relevance of the inaccurate information to the decision to issue a policy, policy limits and the amount of the premium will determine whether the omission or misstatement allows the insurance company to rescind a policy and deny the claim.
-Florida Statutes, Section 627.409 authorizes insurers to rescind an insurance contract under certain circumstances based on false statements or non-disclosures.
+The relevance of the inaccurate information to the decision to issue a policy, policy limits, or the amount of the premium will determine whether the omission or misstatement allows the insurance company to rescind a policy and deny the claim.
+Florida Statute Section 627.409 authorizes insurers to rescind an insurance contract under certain circumstances based on false statements or non-disclosures.

 This provision provides in pertinent part: